JesusAriasSobalvarro/da5-webpage/README.md

-# da5-webpage
+# Duszpasterstwo Akademickie Piątka w Łodzi - Website

-This repository contains code for Duszpasterstwo Akademickie Piątka webpage.
+This repository contains the code of the website for the Duszpasterstwo Akademickie Piątka w Łodzi. :pray: